-- On your own computer, paste the file to the exact same location as where you copy the file from on the other computer.
+- On your computer, paste the file to the same location as where you copied the file from on the other computer.

 Hopefully, this helps you fix the msvcr100.dll missing error.
 If not, don’t worry.
 There are still other fixes you can try…

-Sometimes Windows defender may not detect it, so it’s recommended to try another antivirus program such as Avira and McAfee.
-The specific steps vary from one to another, so we won’t cover it here.
+Sometimes Windows defenders may not detect it, so it’s recommended to try another antivirus program such as Avira and McAfee.
+The specific steps vary from one to another, so we won’t cover them here.